Discover our equestrian buckles department

 Pass the flap through the halter square and sew.

-Make holes with the cookie cutter pliers as well as on the faceplate.
+Make holes with the hole cutter pliers as well as on the headboard.

 LF = 40 cm

-- Trim both sides, finish the slices by passing the giblet everywhere (except on the flesh side of the two flaps), tint and apply gum arabic.
+- Trim both sides, finish the slices by passing the square edge everywhere (except the flesh side of the two flaps), stain and apply gum arabic.
 Don't forget the seam lines.

 - Pass each flap around the ring and sew.

-Note: On the left side of the horse (or even on both sides) you can add a carabiner which will attach to the ring.
+Note: On the left side of the horse (or even on both sides) you can add a carabiner that will attach to the ring.
 Deduct the size of the carabiner from the LC.
 If you choose this option, choose a carabiner that does not rotate.
-Those with an axis of rotation are much less solid.
+Those with a rotating axis are much less solid.

 LF = 10 cm